 Section 2.
 Final disposition of property.
-In the event that Omicron Zeta should become defunct for any reason, all property of the Chapter and the Corporation remaining after the payment of all outstanding liabilities, at the time its charter is revoked or surrendered, shall pass into the custody of the Grand High Zeta to be held in trust or sold, and the proceeds to be held in trust by the Grand High Tau for the benefit of the Chapter should it be reorganized.
+In the event that the Corporation (ISWZA Fraternity Inc.) should become defunct for any reason, all property of the Chapter and the Corporation remaining after the payment of all outstanding liabilities, at the time its charter is revoked or surrendered, shall pass into the custody of Omicron Zeta of Lambda Chi Alpha Fraternity.

 Article VIII: Standing Committees

-Section 4.
+Section 2.
 Nominating Committee.
 There shall be a Nominating Committee composed of three Alumni or Associate Members of the Corporation, appointed by the President of the Corporation.
-The committee shall be in charge of assisting in the identification of potential directors, collecting nominations for Directors, conducting informal interviews of the nominees, presenting all nominees at the annual meeting, and recommending a slate of candidates at the annual meeting of the Corporation.
+The committee shall be in charge of assisting in the identification of potential directors and recommending a slate of candidates at the annual meeting of the Corporation.

-As deedholder and landlord for the Lambda Chi Alpha property at 125 Edgemoor Lane, ISWZA Fraternity, Inc. and its officers and Directors officially go on record as being in full support of all regulations and policies promulgated by Cornell University, the Lambda Chi Alpha International Fraternity and/or civil authorities, especially those regarding hazing and the use of alcohol and drugs.
+As deed holder and landlord for the Lambda Chi Alpha property at 125 Edgemoor Lane, ISWZA Fraternity, Inc. and its officers and Directors officially go on record as being in full support of all regulations and policies promulgated by Cornell University, Lambda Chi Alpha Fraternity, and/or civil authorities, especially those regarding hazing and the use of alcohol and drugs.
 It is expected that the undergraduate members will abide fully by any and all such policies and regulations.
-The alumni officers and Directors will not be held responsible for the actions of any brother or brothers who are not in compliance with these policies and regulations.
+The alumni officers and Directors will not be held responsible for the actions of any member or members who are not in compliance with these policies and regulations.

 Article X: Adoption, Amendments, and Revisions